Discover Shilajit, this black resin with multiple benefits

 Is shilajit just a simple mineral supplement?

-Can you take shilajit every day?
+Can shilajit be taken every day?

 Why is the purified version essential?